fml-fam/fml/README.md

     - Link with LAPACK and BLAS (and ideally with OpenMP).
 * GPU: `gpumat`
     - Compile with `nvcc`.
     - For most functionality, link with libcudart, libcublas, and libcusolver.
+Link with libcurand if using the random generators.
 Link with libnvidia-ml if using nvml (if you're only using this, then you don't need `nvcc`; an ordinary C++ compiler will do).
-* PAR: `parmat`
-    - Compile with `mpicxx`.
-    - TODO
+If you have CUDA installed and do not know what to link with, there is no harm in linking with all of these.
 * MPI: `mpimat`
     - Compile with `mpicxx`.
     - Link with libscalapack.
+* PAR: `parmat`
+    - Compile with `mpicxx`.
+    - Link with CPU stuff if using `parmat_cpu`; link with GPU stuff if using `parmat_gpu` (you can use both).

 Check the makefiles in the `examples/` tree if none of that makes sense.